 With everything else on your plate I realize you may not have time to prep mapping activities for EVERY phonics pattern you want your students to learn.
 So to help save your valuable prep time, I have gone ahead and created my own word mapping resources!

-This science of reading-aligned word mapping resource will help your kindergarten, first and second grade students strengthen their phoneme-grapheme associations and permanently store words in their sight word memory.
+This science of reading-aligned word mapping resource will help your kindergarten, first and second grade students strengthen their phoneme-grapheme associations, promote orthographic mapping and permanently store words in their sight word memory.

 This resource comes with mapping boards and word image cards so your students can enjoy the multi-sensory scaffolds in small group instruction and/or independent practice.